 Innovation for businesses

 Where global products are made in India and branded elsewhere.

 GE products developed in India are exported globally.
 More than seven hundred Research and Development centres set up by multinationals in India are working on innovations for global products, which may be branded elsewhere and cater to consumers worldwide.
-Quality of innovation in India is the same as those in US as is evident from the fact that both US and Indian patents get similar number of forward citations.
+Quality of innovation in India is the same as those in the US as is evident from the fact that both US and Indian patents get a similar number of forward citations.

 Some companies outsource a major part of the product development work, value added and R&D services to India to come up with global products.
-HCL technologies developed two mission critical systems namely collision avoidance system and a system to aid landing in zero visibility for Boeing 787 Dreamliner.
+HCL technologies developed two mission-critical systems namely collision avoidance system and a system to aid landing in zero visibility for Boeing 787 Dreamliner.

 This is about how a new product is manufactured, developed or how a certain service can be provided in a better manner, which ultimately brings about innovation in the product itself.
 The numerous BPO Call centres provide examples of process innovation.